SimonIT/timetracker/README.md

 ## Disclaimer

 ⚠️This is an unofficial application for Papierkram.de.
-This application is not associated in any way with odacer finanzsoftware GmbH.
-Papierkram.de is all property of odacer finanzsoftware GmbH or their respectful owner.
+This application is not associated in any way with odacer Finanzsoftware GmbH.
+Papierkram.de is all property of odacer Finanzsoftware GmbH or their respectful owner.
 All rights reserved.

 ## Download